overwolf/overwolf.github.io/docs/api/overwolf-games.md

 #### Version added: 0.78

-> Returns an object with information about the currently running game (or active games, if more than one), or null if no game is running.
+> Returns an object with information about the currently running game or games, if more than one is running, or null if no game is running.

 Parameter | Type     | Description                                                              |
 ----------| -------- | ------------------------------------------------------------------------ |